November 10, 2021

 Early life

 The Sforza family had humble beginnings as warriors for hire and were then promoted to nobility thanks to their achievements on the battlefield.
-The forefather of House Sforza was Muzio Attendolo, a character so cool that deserves his own entry.
+The forefather of House Sforza was Muzio Attendolo, a character so cool that he deserves his own entry.

-Uncle Sisto gifted the lordship of Forlì to the newlyweds.
-The couple didn't immediately settle in, as they were spending their days in Rome, with Caterina making herself loved by the aristocracy, and Girolamo plotting against Lorenzo the Magnificent, because the Pope totally hated the guy and thought that he wasn't so magnificent after all.
+The couple didn't immediately settle in, as they were spending their days in Rome, with Caterina making herself known by the aristocracy, and Girolamo plotting against Lorenzo the Magnificent, because the Pope totally hated the guy and thought that he wasn't so magnificent after all.

 Red wedding, italian style

-The Pope assigned his nephew a simple job: "Hey Girolamo, would you kindly murder the brothers Lorenzo and Giuliano de Medici for me, or is that too much of a bother?"
+Girolamo, would you kindly murder the brothers Lorenzo and Giuliano de Medici for me, if it's not too much of a bother?

-Girolamo came up with a plot that involved the help of the Pazzi family in Florence, who also weren't crazy about the Medici.
+Girolamo came up with a convoluted plot that involved the help of the Pazzi family in Florence, who also weren't crazy about the Medici.
 You see, this is funny because Pazzi means crazy.

 The plan was then changed into an assault during mass at Santa Maria del Fiore, with a trusted hire going all stabby-stabby on the Medici siblings.